asika32764/formosa/README.md

 # Formosa Framework Starter

-This is Formosa Framework starter package.
+This is Formosa starter package.

+Formosa is a starter package of [Windwalker Framework](https://github.com/ventoviro/windwalker).

 ## Installation Via Composer